-The instructor should clearly indicate the general grading style to be used in the course.
-For example, the assignment grade may depend on: showing calculations clearly, organizing arguments logically, avoiding grammar and spelling mistakes, using discipline-specific material correctly, citing sources properly, and turning in work on time.
+Each assignment may also entail specific grading expectations that should be communicated to the students.
+The assignment grade may depend on: showing calculations clearly, organizing arguments logically, avoiding grammar and spelling mistakes, using discipline-specific material correctly, citing sources properly, and turning in work on time.
+Communicating these particulars, whether in the syllabus, a module, or assignment descriptions, will help students be successful.